zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int StopAudioMixing();
 ```

 This method stops mixing the specified local audio with the microphone input.
-Call this API when you are in the channel.
+Call this method when you are in a channel.

 <table>
 <colgroup>